akseltaylan/honeybomb/README.md

 # Honey Bomb
 Created by Aksel Taylan and Aren Taylan

+!
+Please do not alter this game and call it your own.
+You can read through the scripts and get an idea of how we accomplished certain things.

 This game was developed in under 48 hours to practice for future game jams and coding competitions.

 Premise: